UTS-eResearch/ocfl-nginx/doc/ocfl-nginx.md

 ### $ocfl_index_file

 This is the equivalent of the nginx `index` directive.
 If a file with this name is found in the path (and exists in the requested version) it will be returned by default.
+If no such file is found, a 404 error is returned.

+### $ocfl_autoindex

+This is the equivalent of the nginx `autoindex` directive.
+If it is set to `on`, a directory listing will be generated from the OCFL object inventory.json file for any URL with no content or a path ending in '/'. `$ocfl_index_file` takes precedence over this setting: if the `$ocfl_index_file` is configured but not found, an autoindex listing will not be generated as a fallback.

 ### $ocfl_versions